top of page

 We take a personalized, evidence-based approach to help patients reduce UTIs while minimizing antibiotic exposure.

-• Use non-antibiotic strategies when appropriate
+• We use non-antibiotic strategies when appropriate.

-• Coordinate care with urology
+• We coordinate care with urology.

 Take Control of Your Health

 Recurrent UTIs are common, but they are treatable.
+With the right strategy, many patients can:

-• Reduce infections
+• Reduce infections.

-• Avoid frequent antibiotics
+• Avoid frequent antibiotics.

-• Feel more in control of their health
+• Feel more in control of their health.

 Comments